Workshop activities details

 Hunt and sort genuine rare artefacts from Roman Britain!

-While most of our Roman soldier kit is replica, there is nothing quite as exciting as handling genuine items worn and used by proper Roman British people of the period and this task gives pupils that opportunity.
+While a lot of our Roman items are replica, there is nothing quite as exciting as handling genuine items worn and used by proper Roman British people of the period and this task gives pupils that opportunity.